Reicharf/R-SAS.Introductory.Courses/README.md

 #### How to join a course
 Please follow these two steps to register for any of the future courses:

-(1) Join the respective ILIAS group:
+1. Join the respective ILIAS group:
-Statistical Analyses with R - Introductory Course (winter and summer semester): http://tinyurl.com/joinRcourses Statistical Analyses with SAS - Introductory Course (winter and summer semester): http://tinyurl.com/joinSAScourses (you must be logged into ILIAS first to make the links work)
+  * Statistical Analyses with R - Introductory Course (winter and summer semester): http://tinyurl.com/joinRcourses
+  * Statistical Analyses with SAS - Introductory Course (winter and summer semester): http://tinyurl.com/joinSAScourses
+  * *(you must be logged into ILIAS first to make the links work)*

-(2) Within the group, scroll down and select the specific course you want to join.
+2. Within the group, scroll down and select the specific course you want to join.

 #### Where can I get biometrical consulting?
 The [Biostatistics group](https://www.uni-hohenheim.de/en/organization/institution/fg-biostatistik) offers statistical consulting for the design and analysis of experiments and surveys.